 How to Help

 There are many ways to support MACares and the students and families in need at McCallum.
-Contact Cindy La Greca, 2022-2023 MACares coordinator, firstname.lastname@example.org for more information about joining or supporting MACares.
+Contact the MACares coordinator at firstname.lastname@example.org for more information about joining or supporting MACares.

-- Donate non-perishable snacks directly to the school for students, attn: Christel Gilbreath.
+1. Donate non-perishable snacks directly to the school for students, attn: MACares

-- Donate gift cards for HEB, Target, Walmart, local restaurants, etc. Can be delivered directly to McCallum, attn: Christel Gilbreath
+3. Donate gift cards for HEB, Target, and Walmart, which can be delivered directly to McCallum, attn: MACares

-- Attend the annual fundraiser event at Ten Thousand Villages, held in early December.
+4. Attend the annual fundraiser event at Ten Thousand Villages, usually held in early December.
 Details can be found on the MACares Facebook page.

-- “Adopt-a-Senior” and assist with dorm room shopping for graduating seniors in need.
+5. “Adopt-a-Senior” to assist with dorm room shopping for graduating seniors in need.
 Information will be sent out for this program in April.
-Contact email@example.com for more info.
+Contact your LMHP.

 Prom Swap & Shop